Christie’s pulls T-Rex from Nov 30 auction, citing need for further study

-Although Stan was auctioned off, the Black Hills Institute retained intellectual property rights on the specimen, allowing it to continue selling painted polyurethane casts of the skeleton, which are currently priced at US$120,000 each.
+Although Stan was auctioned off, the Black Hills Institute retained intellectual property rights on the specimen.
+This allowed the institute to continue selling painted casts of the skeleton that are priced at US$120,000 each.

-Mr Peter Larson, the company’s president, said in an interview that when he first saw a photo of Shen, the skeleton Christie’s was preparing to auction in Hong Kong, he noticed that the skull looked similar to Stan’s skull, including holes in the lower left jaw that Mr Larson said were unique to Stan.
+Mr Peter Larson, the company’s president, said in an interview that when he first saw a photo of Shen, the skeleton Christie’s was preparing to auction in Hong Kong, he noticed that the skull looked similar to that of Stan’s, including holes in the lower left jaw that Mr Larson said were unique to Stan.

 Mr Larson said it appeared to him that the owner of Shen – who was not identified by Christie’s – bought a cast of Stan from Black Hills to supplement the original bones.